MatteoNulli/og_llava/README.md

 ## Evaluation
 We employ a local fork of [lmms_eval](lmms_eval) to ensure a correct evaluation of our models.
-You can run all our benchmarks except ConMe following those guidelines.
+You can run all our benchmarks following those guidelines.
 Read more at [lmms_eval/README.md](lmms_eval/README.md) or on the original [lmms_eval repository](https://github.com/EvolvingLMMs-Lab/lmms-eval).

-For ConMe you can follow [conme_eval.sh](llava/eval/conme/conme_eval.sh), inspired by [LLaVA's original evaluation suite](https://github.com/haotian-liu/LLaVA/tree/main/llava/eval).

 ## Training
 Coming soon...